Breaking News | World leaders urged to save 1.1bn smokers

-World leaders and global health organisations have been called upon to intensify campaign on tobacco harm reduction to save over 1.1 billion smokers worldwide.
+World leaders and global health organisations have been called upon to intensify campaign on tobacco harm reduction to save the lives of over 1.1 billion smokers worldwide.

-Experts made this call at an international webinar on Global State of Tobacco Harm Reduction where they noted that smokers around the world deserve better treatment.
+Experts made this call at an international webinar on Global State of Tobacco Harm Reduction, where they noted that smokers around the world deserve better than they are currently getting.

 Consumer well being, according to them, should be at the centre of international planning and policy.